 See how kiosk check-in works in Parachute →

-See how parent communication works in Parachute →
+See how parent communication and activity logs work in Parachute →

 See how invoicing and payments work in Parachute →